113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 <strong>Examples</strong>:

-List all the organizations in region: `us-south` with the GUID displayed
+List all the organizations in region `us-south` with the GUID displayed:
 ```
 ibmcloud account orgs -r us-south --guid
 ```

-List all the organizations in JSON format
+List all the organizations in JSON format:
 ```
 ibmcloud account orgs --output JSON
 ```